launchdarkly/terraform-provider-launchdarkly/website/docs/r/access_token.html.markdown

 - `name` - (Optional) A human-friendly name for the access token.

-- `service_token` - (Optional) Whether the token will be a [service token](https://docs.launchdarkly.com/home/account-security/api-access-tokens#service-tokens)
+- `service_token` - (Optional) Whether the token will be a [service token](https://docs.launchdarkly.com/home/account-security/api-access-tokens#service-tokens).
+A change in this field will force the destruction of the existing token and the creation of a new one.

 - `default_api_version` - (Optional) The default API version for this token.
 Defaults to the latest API version.
+A change in this field will force the destruction of the existing token in state and the creation of a new one.

 An access token may have its permissions specified by a built-in LaunchDarkly role, a set of custom role keys, or by an inline custom role (policy statements).